AMPABLE/ampable/README.md

    - Experience the demo at `website/demo` (ensure your wallet is connected to Arbitrum 1).

 3. **Join the Community:**
    - Stay updated on DAO proposals and platform improvements.
-Join the Discord here: [Discord Link](https://discord.gg/TmpyaM34Fn)
+Join the Discord here: [Discord Invite Link](https://discord.gg/TmpyaM34Fn)
    - Contribute to documentation, report bugs, or submit feature requests via GitHub issues.

 ---